 Your ex’s college sweatshirt may be the most comfortable thing you’ve ever worn in your entire life, but it’s also your ex’s college sweatshirt, and not worthy of a spot of honor in your closet.
 Return it—or burn it.
 And speaking of ex-boyfriends, for a sampling of our great relationship advice, here are 15 Bad Reasons to Delay a Breakup.

 The last thing any woman needs is for her pants to sag around the butt…on purpose.
 It’s not flattering even when you’re 20.
-Remember: baggy pants are a no-go for most men as well.
-Especially if you agree with the style-savvy women who answered the question: Should Men Wear Baggy Jeans?

 A Magnifying Mirror